 World Vasectomy Day 2022:

-Vasectomies are a commitment by men to conserve the planet and to share the responsibility of family planning with their partners.
+Family planning for men: Vasectomies are a commitment by men to conserve the planet and to share the responsibility of family planning with their partners.>

 On December 13th, Women for Conservation, in collaboration with ProAves and Profamilia, completed their third vasectomy campaign with 14 participants from the municipality of El Carmen de Atrato in the department Chocó.
-These men chose to get vasectomies as an act of love for women and the environment, as preventing unintended pregnancies reduces the consumption of increasingly strained natural resources.
+This family planning for men movement views vasectomies as an act of love for women and the environment, as preventing unintended pregnancies reduces the consumption of increasingly strained natural resources.
 It also lifts the responsibility of family planning off of women’s shoulders, allowing them to plan how many children they wish or do not wish to have.
 Despite the fact that access to family planning resources has been considered a basic human right since 1968, many people in Colombia struggle to access reproductive health services due to economic barriers and a lack of adequate local health facilities.

 This campaign was organized through our partnership with the World Vasectomy Day Foundation and was held at the Profamilia headquarters in the city of Medellín.
 There is no clinic providing contraceptive procedures in their municipality, so Women for Conservation provided these 14 men with transportation to Medellín, the capital of the department Antioquia.
 Sadly, this barrier to accessing contraceptive procedures is a reality in the majority of municipalities in Colombia.